 New Swiss data centre gets shortlisted for DCS awards

-According to Schneider Electric, the Bozingenfeld area in the east of Biel where the facility is located is an important economic development site in Switzerland’s capital region.
-There is huge demand for quality colocation data centres given the proximity of data-fueled industries in which the Swiss have traditionally excelled at, including finance, banking, precision watch making and Cloud services.
+According to Schneider Electric, the Bozingenfeld area in the east of Biel where the facility is located is an important economic development site in Switzerland's capital region.
+There is huge demand for quality colocation data centers given the proximity of data-fueled industries in which the Swiss have traditionally excelled at, including finance, banking, precision watch making and Cloud services.

 Targeting this market DataHub Biel was impelled to embrace high standards in terms of the equipment and services it provides.
 As well as high-speed connectivity and ultra reliability, key requirements of the new facility included high density operations (particularly given high cost of real estate in the region), efficiency of operations, and adherence to the highest possible environmental standards.

-The cooling system at DataHub Biel was also designed with Schneider Electric, using the company’s high-density racks, Hot-Aisle containment (HAC) and In-Row cooling, which have the advantage of permitting high space utilisation.
-With tightly controlled cooling, HAC and continuous monitoring, the data centre is able to post an exceptionally low PUE rating of between 1.15 and 1.17.
+The cooling system at DataHub Biel was also designed with Schneider Electric, using the company's high-density racks, Hot-Aisle containment (HAC) and In-Row cooling, which have the advantage of permitting high space utilisation.
+With tightly controlled cooling, HAC and continuous monitoring, the data center is able to post an exceptionally low PUE rating of between 1.15 and 1.17.

 This is of course beneficial from an economic point of view as it ensures efficient use of electricity, but is also essential for market acceptance in Switzerland where concern for the environment and maintenance of high standards of efficiency are important popular issues.

 “The award nomination gives us great pleasure and confirms that the DataHub Biel meets the highest customer requirements at relatively low costs," says DataHub Group CEO Adrian Roth.

 “The Biel region is known for precision work - we worked to ensure the company met the same standards with our new data center."